 Group Qigong classes- for health

 The 18 Luohan Hands movements are very powerful.
-I believe that these movements are all you need to learn, because each movement can assist the body to heal in many ways.
-For example, the movement called Lifting the Sky works on anxiety, stress, incontinence, chronic fatigue syndrome, posture haemorrhoids, mitral valve prolapse, and ringing in the ears (tinnitus).
+If you like a practice that is more energetic and does not follow a specific routine – you will love the 18 Luohan Hands.
+These movements are the qigong of Kung Fu masters.
+Each movement can assist the body to heal in many ways.
+For example, the movement called Lifting the Sky works on anxiety, stress, incontinence, chronic fatigue syndrome, posture, haemorrhoids, mitral valve prolapse, and ringing in the ears (tinnitus).
 Each of the 18 Luohan Hands movements address many health issues.
 Once you learn all of the movements, you will have a pharmacy of movements that you can use to address any ailment you may be experiencing.

 The Five Yin Organ Routine this routine was developed by Dr. Jerry Johnson.
 It is a powerful routine for building and maintaining personal energy.
 The 5 organs are the lungs, kidney, heart, liver, and spleen.
 According to traditional Chinese Medicine these organs are very important for life.
 Practicing the five yin organ routine will nourish your organs and build your Qi so you will remain healthy throughout life.